“Simple things should be simple. Complex things should be possible” from Alan Kay is one of my top product development principles

 However, without being mindful when introducing new features, they might fall into the same trap again in the future.

-Google Search is a strong example
+Google Search is a classic example

 Although the theory sounds simple, it is not easy to put into practice.
 In this post, I will walk you through my framework, the industry’s common pitfalls, and best practices.